AbrarNitk/learning-kotlin/first-class/index.md

 - we have to import the extension function wherever we have to use them
 - we can't call private function of the extended class from extension functions
+- extension function work in the static function fashion
+- Extensions are static java functions under the hood
+- No override for extension functions in Kotlin
+- Extensions can overload the members

 ## Example